systemslab/popper-paper/main.md

   * Ansible playbook deploy and execute the experiments.
   * Travis tests the integrity of all experiments.
-  * Jupyter notebooks analyze and visualize experimental data produced
+  * Jupyter notebooks analyze and visualize experimental data produced by the authors.
-  * by the authors.
+  * Every image in an article has a link in its caption that takes the reader to a Jupyter notebook that visualizes the experimental results.
   * Every experiment involving performance metrics can be launched in CloudLab, Chameleon or PRObE.
-  * Every image in an article has a link in its caption that takes the reader to a Jupyter notebook that visualizes the experimental results.
+  * The reproducibility of every experiment can be checked by running assertions of the aver language on top of the newly obtained results.

-Figure 1 shows the end-to-end workflow for reviewers and authors.
+Figure 2 shows the end-to-end workflow for reviewers and authors.
 Given all the elements listed above, readers of a paper can look at a figure and click the associated link that takes them to a notebook.
 Then, if desired, they instantiate a Binder and can analyze the data